corda/corda/docs/source/corda-configuration-file.rst

   *Default:* not defined

+relay
+  If provided, the node will attempt to tunnel inbound connections via an external relay.
+The relay's address will be advertised to the network map service instead of the provided ``p2pAddress``.

+  relayHost
+    Hostname of the relay machine

+  remoteInboundPort
+    A port on the relay machine that accepts incoming TCP connections.
+Traffic will be forwarded from this port to the local port specified in ``p2pAddress``.

+  username
+    Username for establishing an SSH connection with the relay.

+  privateKeyFile
+    Path to the private key file for SSH authentication.
+The private key must not have a passphrase.

+  publicKeyFile
+    Path to the public key file for SSH authentication.

+  sshPort
+    Port to be used for SSH connection, default ``22``.

 rpcAddress (deprecated)
   The address of the RPC system on which RPC requests can be made to the node.
   If not provided then the node will run without RPC.